sitepark/fractality/examples/react/README.md

-# Fractal React example
+# Fractality React example

-This is an example instance of Fractal using the React adapter.
+This is an example instance of Fractality using the React adapter.

 ## Setup